OpenPrinting/ps-printer-app/README.md

 - Add printer auto-setup for all supported printers

-- Add driver named "auto" which selects the PPD automatically based on device ID.
+- Add driver named "auto" which selects the PPD automatically based on device ID

+- Change driver-naming to names which do not change when the PPD file list changes

-- Correct locations for the state file and a log file
+- Correct locations for the state file, the log file, and user-added PPD files

 - Access to PPD options not representable by IPP via the web interface, so that they can be set as printer default at least.

-- Add PPD files via web interface.
+- Add PPD files via web interface

-- If in a future version the PPD repository changed and an installed printer does not find its PPD any more on startup, let it fall back to the "auto" driver so that it finds a new, suitable PPD.
+- If in a future version the PPD repository changed and an installed printer does not find its PPD any more on startup, let it fall back to the "auto" driver so that it finds a new, suitable PPD

-- Build options for cups-filters, to build withour libqpdf and/or withour libppd, the former will allow to create the Snap of this Printer Application without downloading and building QPDF
+- Build options for cups-filters, to build without libqpdf and/or withour libppd, the former will allow to create the Snap of this Printer Application without downloading and building QPDF

-- Better way to download HPLIP for grabbing the PostScript PPD files for HP printers.
+- Better way to download HPLIP for grabbing the PostScript PPD files for HP printers

+- Use [pyppd](https://github.com/OpenPrinting/pyppd) to compress the
+  built-in PPD repositories

+- In `ps-printer-app.c` many places are marked with `XXX`.
+These are points to be improved.

 ## BUILDING AND INSTALLING